Can A Dental Exam Save A Life?

 Dental issues in pets is no small health issue.
 There are cases where animals have severe abscess of the teeth, which is painful and can even lead to starvation.
 Other symptoms of severe dental issues include bacterial infections, severe valvular regurgitation, and even heart failure.
 Yes, a pet’s heart can fail if dental issues are left untreated.

-After a dental procedure at HSSA, each pet is given ample healing time before being available for adoption.
+After a dental procedure at HSSA, each pet is given ample healing time before becoming available for adoption.
 Some pets will spend time in foster care if their procedure was especially invasive.

-We are sure to be clear with the adopter that their new pet has had serious work done on their teeth.
-We will send them home with the right food for their situation and some tips on how to keep their mouths healthy!
+We make sure to be clear with the adopter that their new pet has just had serious work done on their teeth.
+We will also send them home with the right food for their situation and some tips on how to keep their mouths healthy!

 How can you tell if your pet might be in need of a dental exam?